Ashwanikumarkashyap/Less-Disracting-Youtube/README.md

 - ReactJs, Hooks, React Materail UI, Youtube Data API v3

 # Setup:
-- search for [YOUTUBE DATA API KEY] and resplace with your own.
+- search for [YOUTUBE DATA API KEY] and replace it with your own.
 - run ```npm i && npm start``` to start the development server